pbl64k/icfpc2015/README.md

 twelve hours off that result was far from impossible.

 Anyway, I progressed through a bunch of different solvers, but all of those were based on the same basic DFS/BFS algo.
-All my solver considered just the current piece, and ignored the global optimization.
+All my solvers considered just the current piece, and ignored the global optimization.
 Phrases of power were treated as atomic moves, and despite the fact that I didn't have the proper scoring of phrases throughout the contest, my solvers were quite good at generating those.